Classroom Presentation Series

+What am I good at?
+What do I want to do?
+How can I get there?
 Where can students assess and enhance their interests and skills?
 Opportunities are everywhere.
 This stimulating presentation provides an overview of the hottest career opportunities over the next ten years, including facts, requirements and positions in the fields of accounting, technology, business management, entertainment, marketing and fashion.
 Students will leave with an eye-opening view of the possibilities ahead and a positive feeling about their future.

 Smart Money Moves in College – Personal Finance & Credit